On the central limit question for strictly stationary, reversible Markov chains: Proof of Theorem

 Next, we apply Lemma \ref{lem6.11}(II) to the (convex) function $\phi$ here.
 Note that $\log \zeps_j^* < 0$ by (\ref{eq9.1B2}).
 Referring to the number ${\bf w}$ in Sub-steps 0C and 0D, the notation $T(\dots)$ in Lemma \ref{lem6.11}(II), and the assumption in the theorem that $g(x) \to \infty$ as $x \to \infty$, let $t_j \in [{\bf w}, \infty)$ be a positive number with the following two properties:

 Now referring to the entire paragraph of (\ref{eq9.0A6a})-(\ref{eq9.0A6b}), define the affine function ${\bf L}_j: \R \to \R$ as follows:

-Note that ${\bf L}_j(0) < L^{(t(j))}(0) \leq \log \zeps^*_j$ from (\ref{eq9.1B4}), (\ref{eq9.1B3}), and Lemma \ref{lem6.11}(II).
+Note that ${\bf L}_j(0) < L^{(t(j))}(0) \leq \log \zeps^*_j$ from (\ref{eq9.1B4}), (\ref{eq9.1B3a}), and Lemma \ref{lem6.11}(II).
 It follows that $\exp({\bf L}_j(0)) < \zeps^*_j \leq 9^{-j}/I_{j-1} \leq 9^{-j} \leq 1/9$ by (\ref{eq9.1B2}).
-Note also that from (\ref{eq9.1B3}) and (again) Lemma 6.11(II), $-1/9 \leq \phi'(t_j) < 0$.
+Note also that from (\ref{eq9.1B3a}) and (again) Lemma \ref{lem6.11}(II), $-1/9 \leq \phi'(t_j) < 0$.
 Accordingly, define the positive numbers $\zeps_j \in (0, 1/9]$, $\theta_j \in (0, 1/9]$, and $\theta_j^*$ [\`a la (\ref{eq6.312})], the positive integer $I_j$, and the positive number $h_j$, as follows:

 where in the first equality in (\ref{eq9.1B6}), the big brackets indicate the greatest integer that is $\leq 1/(\theta_j^* \zeps_j)$.
 By simple arithmetic, $\theta^*_j \in (0, 1/8]$ and $I_j \geq 72$.
 And since $B_j > 0$ (as mentioned above), one has that $h_j > 0$.
-These parameter defined here in Sub-step 1B meet all of the specified requirements in the Key List for the given integer $j$ in this recursion That completes the recursion step.
+The parameters defined here in Sub-step 1B meet all of the specified requirements in the Key List for the given integer $j$ in this recursion.
+That completes the recursion step.

 That completes the recursive definition of the parameters.